Plebware/Plebware.github.io/author/devotions/_posts/2026-09-10-when-we-ask-god-why-her.md

 ## I Remember The Green Bowl.

-There are memories that seem insignificant until someone is gone.
+Some memories seem insignificant until someone is gone.

 Then suddenly they become precious.